dejourford/vanilla-stock-app/README.md

 <li>Removed background music from app to limit complexity of music picking up where left off when navigating through app</li>
 <li>Removed buttons on mobile screen and added icons at bottom of screen instead to add more real estate for the chart</li>
 <li>Added sound effects to login and logout button presses to create a gamified experience</li>
+<li>Added a 1px solid border around the button amounts when pressed to increase user experience</li>
 </ul>

 <h2>Lessons Learned</h2>